 What Is a Deferred MBA Program?

-The ranks of top business schools that are offering rising stars a jumpstart on the MBA include Harvard Business School, Wharton, MIT Sloan, Stanford GSB, Chicago Booth, Columbia Business School, Kellogg Northwestern, Yale SOM, Berkeley Haas, and UVA Darden (our guide to the top deferred MBA programs, below).
+The ranks of top business schools that are offering rising stars a jumpstart on the MBA include Harvard Business School, Wharton, MIT Sloan, Stanford GSB, Chicago Booth, Columbia Business School, Kellogg Northwestern, Yale SOM, Berkeley Haas, and UVA Darden (see our guide to the top deferred MBA programs, below).
 This evolution is further evidence that elite MBA programs are themselves vying to secure a competitive advantage by recruiting top talent for their future communities.

-3 Key Qualities Deferred MBA Programs Are Looking For
+3 Key Qualities Deferred MBA Programs Seek

-First, stellar academics and strong quant skills are a must.
+First, stellar academics and strong quantitative skills are a must.
 But there are several specific qualities business schools are screening for in their deferred enrollment programs.
 Here are three things the MBA admissions committee wants to see in your deferred admission MBA application.

-1. Focused career vision & clear goals.
+- Focused career vision & clear goals.

 “The admissions committee wants to understand the whys of your application, what drives you and what kind of impact you hope to have and where the MBA fits in,” says Fortuna’s Malvina Miller Complainville, former Assistant Director at Harvard Business School.
-This is about being crystal clear with your motivations, goals, and ambitions – know why you need the MBA to achieve your dreams and communicate a clear understanding of your longer-term career vision.
+“This is about being crystal clear with your motivations, goals, and ambitions – know why you need the MBA to achieve your dreams and communicate a clear understanding of your longer-term career vision.”

-2. Positive impact on your community.
+- Positive impact on your community.

-“Find experiences that you’ve had in college that are reflective of who you are as a person and what matters to you; you may not yet have a “title” professionally, but you have been able to make an impact on your undergraduate community both academically and outside of the classroom,” says Judith Silverman Hodara, former head of Wharton MBA Admissions.
+“Find experiences that you’ve had in college that are reflective of who you are as a person and what matters to you.
+You may not yet have a “title” professionally, but you have been able to make an impact on your undergraduate community both academically and outside of the classroom,” says Judith Silverman Hodara, former head of Wharton MBA Admissions.
 “I always tell applicants to play to that strength and not to be intimidated by what they ‘think they should have.’”

-3. Track record of leadership.
+- Track record of leadership.